Netflix UK film review: Paul

 But the star of the show is CGI Seth Rogen, whose mo-cap performance not only looks good but also benefits from the actor’s natural timing and improvised wit.
 His E.T. keeps things ticking over, while Adventureland’s Greg Mottola directs with an eye for Spielberg moments and a keen sense of pace.

 Still, this is a disappointment for fans of Pegg and Frost.
 Unlike Shaun of the Dead or Hot Fuzz, there’s no character development or emotional involvement here and, more importantly, there aren’t enough big laughs to cover that up; a run of anti-creationist quips, for example, feels rather out of place.

 As the in-jokes build up, Paul rumbles amiably along towards an inevitable mother-ship scene.
 It’s predictable, but you’ll chuckle all the same, because the cast is talented enough to cash in on the script’s best lines.
 It’s just a shame that there aren’t more of them.

 Paul is a string of movie references rather than a movie in itself.
 Pegg and Frost clearly spent a lot of time going through their DVD collection.
 They should’ve been watching Galaxy Quest instead.

-Paul is available to watch online on Amazon Prime Video as part of a £5.99 monthly subscription.
+Paul is available on Netflix UK, as part of a £7.99 monthly subscription.